riveSunder/yuca/docs/step_size.md

 ![Image](https://raw.githubusercontent.com/riveSunder/yuca/gecco_2022_pages/assets/consequential_step_size/supplemental_item_1_step_size_behavior.gif)

-_For the frog pattern in Glaberish CA s613, varying step size leads to qualitatively different behaviors._
+**_For the frog pattern in Glaberish CA s613, varying step size leads to qualitatively different behaviors._**

 ## Conclusions

 This work demonstrates the consequences of varying step size in continuous CA. Patterns simulated in Lenia's _Scutium gravidus_ CA are unstable at either too large or too small step size, and different patterns occupy different step size ranges in otherwise identical CA rules.
 In the Glaberish CA s613, the frog pattern exhibits qualititatively different behavior at step sizes from 0.01 to 0.15, ranging from corkscrewing, meandering, hopping, surging, and finally bursting and disappearing.

 The results we have observed for these patterns contrasts sharply with previous remarks concerning the similarity of continuous CA to Euler's method for solving ODEs with regard to step size [^Ch2019].
 Observations of the mobile _Orbium_ pattern in Lenia were consistent with the premise that decreasing step size asymptotically approaches an ideal simulation of the _Orbium_ pattern [^Ch2019], but for gliders in _Scutium gravidus_ and s613 we have shown that the relationship between CA dynamics and step size is not that simple in general.
 This work demonstrates that for several patterns a lower step size does not entail a more accurate simulation, but different behavior or potential patterns entirely.
-Given the evidence presented in this work, it follows that step size should be given due consideration when searching for bioreminiscent patterns [^Ch2019] [^Ch2020], and for optimization and learning with CA, for example in training patterns to have the agency to negotiate obstacles [^Ha2022], or for training neural CA for a variety of tasks such as growing patterns [^Mo2020], classifying pixels [^Ra2020], learning to generate textures [^Ni2021], and control [^Va2021}.
+Given the evidence presented in this work, it follows that step size should be given due consideration when searching for bioreminiscent patterns [^Ch2019] [^Ch2020], and for optimization and learning with CA, for example in training patterns to have the agency to negotiate obstacles [^Ha2022], or for training neural CA for a variety of tasks such as growing patterns [^Mo2020], classifying pixels [^Ra2020], learning to generate textures [^Ni2021], and control [^Va2021].

 *Experiment with varying step size in this [notebook](https://mybinder.org/v2/gh/rivesunder/yuca/step_size_pages?labpath=notebooks%2Fconsequential_step_size.ipynb) in mybinder:* [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rivesunder/yuca/step_size_pages?labpath=notebooks%2Fconsequential_step_size.ipynb)